-With 2021 fast approaching, the ever-popular question, “What’s your New Year’s resolution?” is filling my conversations.
-I have resolved not to commit to any resolutions this coming year due to my track record of “falling off the wagon” very early on.
-I’m not alone; a majority of us don’t live up to these promises.
+With 2021 fast approaching, the ever-popular question of “What’s your New Year Resolution?” is filling my conversations.
+I have resolved to not partake in these resolutions due to my track record of falling off the wagon very early on.

-So, if the worst-kept secret is that New Year’s resolutions fade away after a few weeks, why is the practice still prevalent in our culture?
+If the worst kept secret is that New Year Resolutions fade away after a few weeks – why is the concept still prevalent in our culture?

-Maybe it’s our romantic nature of believing in change.
-You know that habit you’ve always wanted to kick?
-Well, now is the time!
-New gym membership?
-Hello, toned arms!
-Your friend’s cousin is vegan, and it doesn’t look so bad?
-A complete diet change it is!
+Maybe it’s the romantic nature of believing in change.
+That habit you’ve always want to kick, well now is the time.
+New gym membership – hello toned arms!
+Your friend’s cousin is vegan, and it doesn’t look so bad.
 Who can resist the subtle seduction of a clean slate?
-The drive to leave all your personal inadequacies in the past and create a shiny new you is tempting.
+Leave the past insufficiencies behind and start afresh, the shiny new you.

-- Make Changes that Suit Your Lifestyle: A few years ago, I set a resolution to spend less time on my phone, so I was only going to use my apps on the weekends.
+How about we replace those expectations with contemplations of why we feel the need to change in the first place.
+A few years ago, I set a resolution to spend less time on my phone – I was only going to look at the apps on the weekends.
 The unfortunate reality is that social media is unavoidable.
-My decision to make a resolution of this nature seemed to revolve around a desire for personal connection.
-The solution was not as easy as deleting Instagram.
-Instead, I was better served by focusing my energy on engaging with the world around me.
+When I reflect on my decision to make a resolution of this nature, it seems to revolve around a desire for personal connection.
+The solution is no quick fix of deleting Instagram.
+I’m better served focusing my energy on engagement with the world around me.

-- Set Realistic Expectations: Maybe we need to forget our resolutions and instead set realistic expectations.
-Start fresh in a way that serves you and is possible based on your current reality, without waiting for the New Year to do so.
-Change is more impactful with lifestyle shifts anyway, not 30-day challenges.
-Life is unpredictable.
-Imagine making the resolution to “Get Out of the House More in 2020.”
-Yikes!
+Maybe we need to take our resolutions and set realistic expectations.
+Starting fresh in a way that serves us and is possible based on our reality, not asking for permission of the New Year to do so.
+It seems change is more impactful with lifestyle shifts anyway, not 30-day challenges.
+Life is unpredictable… imagine making the resolution to “Get Out of the House More in 2020!”
+Yikes.

-- Engage in Self-Reflection: A problem cannot be resolved without first discovering its cause.
-My personal goal is to open myself up for self-reflection to build a foundation for change.
-That takes more time, but I would rather see healthy changes that stick than kicking a habit within the first 30 days of 2021 and then going back to my old ways in February.
+A problem cannot be resolved without first discovering the cause.
+My personal goal is to open myself up for self-reflection, to allow for the foundation of change to build.
+That takes more time, but I would rather see healthy and sustainable changes than kicking a habit within the first 30 days of 2021.

 About the Author